Particular/docs.particular.net/previews/support-policy.md

 ## Bugfixes

 The support policy for preview pacakges guarantees that fixes for critical bugs are released immediately after being fixed.
-These fixes are available only for the supported version and released as a patch to the latest minor version.
+These fixes are available only for the supported version and as such are released as a patch to the latest minor version.

 ## Compatibility guarantees